JorgenHookham/saveINTE/README.md

 # saveINTE

-This Sunday, April 28 2013, we had the idea to build a messaging website for our campaign.
+This Sunday, April 28 2013, we had the idea to build a hero website for our campaign.
 We're drawing inspiration from:

 - [theydontworkforyou.org](http://theydontworkforyou.org/)